North Laclo River

-The North Laclo River (Ribeira de Lacló do Norte or Rio Lacló do Norte, Mota Lakló) is the longest river in Timor-Leste.
+The North Laclo River (Ribeira de Lacló do Norte or Rio Lacló do Norte, Mota Lakló) is the second longest river in Timor-Leste after Loes River, with a total length of 110 km.
 It flows northeast into Wetar Strait, reaching the coast near the city of Manatuto.
 It has no connection to the South Laclo River, which flows into the Timor Sea.

 Toponymy

 The river takes its name from the town of Laclo, which is located on its left bank, about 13 km from its mouth.

 English language sources conventionally refer to the river as the North Laclo River, as there is also another Laclo River, usually referred to in English as the South Laclo River, which discharges into the Timor Sea on the south coast of Timor-Leste.

 The two rivers are not connected to each other; both rise in the uplands near Turiscai in Manufahi municipality, where a drainage divide causes them to flow northwards and southwards, respectively, in each case later augmented by several tributaries.